-Whether you’re a job seeker or an employer seeking to learn more about workplace accommodations for individuals with disabilities, the following employment resources can help.
+UCP has compiled some helpful employment resources.
+Whether you’re a job seeker or an employer seeking to learn more about workplace accommodations for individuals with disabilities, the following information will help.

-Job Seekers: At UCP of Sacramento and Northern California, we know that finding work isn’t easy, and when you are an individual with a developmental disability, it can be even more challenging.
-In an effort to make the job market seem a little more approachable, UCP has compiled extensive resources for people with developmental disabilities to help them gain and maintain employment.
+When you are an individual with a developmental disability finding work can be challenging.
+That’s why UCP has compiled extensive resources for people with developmental disabilities to help them gain and maintain employment.

-- Learn more about disability employment policies, best practices, workplace accommodations, performance standards and more.
+Learn more about disability employment policies, best practices, workplace accommodations, performance standards and more.
+(Link to: https://ucpsacto.org/resources/employment-resources/employment-resources-for-employers/)

 Before heading out on a job search, understand your rights and learn the laws, as both a job seeker and an employer.